Skip to main content

 Youth research the community need they are going to focus on and develop a plan to combat this community need.

-Each group must submit a proposal for funding of their Community Pride Project.
+Each group must submit a proposal for funding their Community Pride Project.

-Proposals must be submitted through Qualtrics at THIS LINK by December 1 to be considered for the current 4-H years funding.
+Proposals must be submitted online through the following link by December 1 to be considered for the current 4-H years funding, Community Pride Proposal (ufl.qualtrics.com).
 County 4-H Professionals (faculty/staff) will receive an email to approve the application once it is submitted.
 Applications will not be considered complete without approval from your county 4-H professional.

-For submission, you will need to upload a Proposed Project Budget and a Proposed Media Strategy.
-These templates can be found by clicking on the links in the previous sentence.
+For submission, you will need to upload additional documents that can be found at the following links, Proposed Project Budget and Proposed Media Strategy.

-For reference only, you can see what will need to be reported at Community Pride - Proposal.
-No PDF submissions will be acepted.
-All submissions must be made through the Qualtrics link.
+For reference only, you can see what information needs to be submitted at the following link, Sample Proposal - Community Pride.
+All submissions must be made through Qualtrics.
+No other types of submissions will be accepted.

 Groups that are awarded funding will be notified via email in January.
 Groups that are awarded funding MUST follow up with the Florida 4-H Community Pride Final Report available below.